gazmull/eros-bot/commands/kamihime/hareminfo.md

 ## Using This Command Normally (Server Manager only)

-`@Eros nsfwchannel` must be set or I will decline your request.
+`@Eros set nsfwchannel` must be set or I will decline your request.

-`@Eros nsfwrole` must be set if you would like me to assign NSFW role to gain access to the NSFW channel.
+`@Eros set nsfwrole` must be set if you would like me to assign NSFW role to gain access to the NSFW channel.

-`@Eros loli` is optional if you hate embedding loli contents from the game.
+`@Eros set loli` is optional if you hate embedding loli contents from the game.
 Toggle-able command.

 ## Using This Command Normally (everyone)